Me and my cowriter of the Books section of renegade7x Domc went on a short trip to the Netherlands last week and here is

-As the 21:30 we were all at the bus heading home.
+At 21:30 we were all on the bus heading home.
 I was so afraid our horrible night from before would repeat as our guy group kept saying how they’re gonna get wasted and stoned in Amsterdam.
 Thank God when they turned the lights off in the bus all of the guys fell asleep and we all could enjoy our night of peace.
-I arrived home on Sunday noon full of great experiences.
+I arrived home on Sunday at noon full of great experiences.

 What I did not know before I visited Netherlands:

 - Amsterdam has the lowest criminality even though the prostitution and drugs.
 I felt like the worst behaving people were the Czechs from our bus.

-- Another fact I did not now before was that whole country is under the sea level what was so mind-blowing for us as we were driving through country, sea was actually above us.
+- Another fact I did not know before was that the whole country is under sea level what was so mind-blowing for us as we were driving through the country, the sea was actually above us.

 - I had no idea the blue and white ceramic was originally from the Netherlands, even though we had a couple of them at home since I was a kid.

-- I never really thought about why there are so many tulips in the Netherlands or what they do with them afterward.
+- Well, I never really thought about why there are so many tulips in the Netherlands or what they do with them afterward.
 I learned that holland distributes onions worldwide with vegetables and fruits they grow in there.

-- Amsterdam is not the capital city of Netherlands
+- Amsterdam is not the capital city of the Netherlands

-Even thought ride to Holland was hell, country was heaven and we had great time.
+Even though the ride to Holland was hell, the country was heaven and we had a great time.

 Thank you for your attention